holozeros/minimal-linux-desktop/Building chroot environment.md

 Follow to [the LFS book](https://www.linuxfromscratch.org/lfs/view/stable/) complete up to Chapter 4.
 In this section, I will briefly summarize up to the LFS book and supplement it a little.

- The host OS should use live USB, as work mistakes can corrupt the host OS.
+note: The host OS should use live USB, as work mistakes can corrupt the host OS.
 Follow those instructions in this order throughout.
- If the state of the shell changes due to interruption of work, you need to revert to the previous shell environment.
+If interrupt of work, you need to revert to the previous shell environment.

+now, let's start "building chroot environment"

     su -